10 reasons why AI for ecommerce is the must-have tool of 2024

 In-session marketing only uses clickstream data to fuel its AI decisioning, so no historical, demographic, PII, or CRM data is needed for it to be effective — helping ecommerce brands create custom journeys that are regulatory compliant.

-Personalized recommendations
+Tailored recommendations

 Every site engagement (such as browsing history, items viewed, or past purchases) can uncover the intent behind that visit.
 As AI monitors what the visitor is doing, it can output recommendations specific to them.
 This can help with product velocity as well as increase average order value through up-sell and cross-sell opportunities.

-Automated chatbots
+Automated chatbots using natural language processing

 Friction and frustration are the main reasons why a session ends without a conversion.
 AI-powered chatbots can provide immediate assistance by answering questions, giving product information, and pointing visitors in the right direction.
 Automating some of the less intensive customer service needs frees human resources to focus on higher-value customers.